omarathon/rl-multi-agent-car-parking/README.md

 * ppo - scripts related to training PPO and its analysis
 * q-learning - scripts related to training Q-Learning and its analysis
 * results - results

-## Files
-* dissertation.pdf - PDF of the dissertation report

 ## Environment notes
 * MultiAgentCarParkingEnvironment comes with a neural network model attached to the CarAgents.
 Remove the neural network attached to the Car prefab before building if intending to train (and also set the appropriate initMode of the EnvironmentManager).